 - 1. Students are expected to remain in the Diagnostic Services Department and not visit other departments except on business.
 Students should be accountable to the supervising technologist or faculty when leaving the clinical or didactic area. - 2.
 Students are required to correctly identify a patient using an institution-specific system of double identifiers, then confirming through visualization on the patient's ID band. - 3.
 Professional, yet cordial, conduct is expected from students at all times around patients, visitors, and co-workers. - 4.
 All students should remember that an atmosphere of quietness should prevail in and around the hospital at all times. - 5.
 No chewing gum or eating in front of patients is permitted. - 6.
-Students are to respect the privacy of faculty offices, and go into these offices only with permission. - 7.
+Students are to respect the privacy of faculty offices and go into these offices only with permission. - 7.
 Personal conversations with technologists and other department employees are discouraged when in the presence of patients. - 8.
 Socializing with friends or visitors while participating in clinical or didactic education is not permitted. - 9.
 Students are given a clinical education schedule by the Program Director or Clinical Coordinator.
-Any changes in this schedule (trading with other students, etc) require approval by program faculty. - 10.
+No changes to the schedule are permitted by students. - 10.
 Smoking is not allowed.
 UHC is a smoke-free campus. - 11.
 At no time will a student hold a patient during an x-ray procedure.